-Step Description Step 5: Estimate of Staffing Gaps The Total Police Officers Required is compared to the existing complement of patrol officers at TPS, being 2,0638, to arrive at the following staffing gaps: Handling time gap (based on a 10-10-8 shift schedule); and Shift handling time gap (based on an 8-8-8 shift schedule).
-Staffing Gaps: Any positive difference across both metrics denotes an excess in patrol officers for that applicable Proactive Percentage Estimate Scenario.
-Any negative differences denotes the inverse (i.e. An under-staffing of patrol officers).
-Step 6: Calculate Potential Cost Savings The above staffing gaps are monetized into potential cost savings (spending) under each Proactive Percentage Estimate scenario by multiplying each gap difference by the average cost per officer (being \$88,250 9 , as calculated by EY based on data provided by TPS).
+Step Description Step 5: Estimate of Staffing Gaps The Total Police Officers Required is compared to the existing complement of patrol officers at TPS, being 2,063, to arrive at the following staffing gaps: Handling time gap (based on a 10-10-8 shift schedule); and Shift handling time gap (based on an 8-8-8 shift schedule). h metrics denotes an excess in patrol officers for that applicable Proactive differences denotes the inverse (i.e. An under-staffing of patrol officers).
+Step 6: Calculate Potential Cost Savings The above staffing gaps are monetized into potential cost savings (spending) under each Proactive Percentage Estimate scenario by multiplying each gap difference by the average cost per officer (being \$88,250 , as calculated by EY based on data provided by TPS).
 Step 7: Calculate & Compare 2011 Results Steps 1 to 6 above are re-calculated for 2011 data using a 3-year average of calls for service, being 488,509 calls per annum.

-8 Provided by TPS.
+Provided by TPS.

-9 See Appendix 2 - Shift Schedule, Part B.
+See Appendix 2 - Shift Schedule, Part B.